mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 ## Duplicate a message {#duplicate-message}

-You can copy an existing message from the journey canevas.
+You can copy an existing message from the journey canvas.

 To perform this, follow the steps below: